CDRT/docs/bios/wmi/wmi_guide.md

 ### Changing BIOS Settings

 To change a BIOS setting, complete the following steps:

- 1. Identify the BIOS setting you want to change using the Lenovo_BiosSetting class.
+ **1**.
+Identify the BIOS setting you want to change using the Lenovo_BiosSetting class.

- 2. Identify the value to which the setting will be changed, using the Lenovo_GetBiosSelections class.
+ **2**.
+Identify the value to which the setting will be changed, using the Lenovo_GetBiosSelections class.

- 3. Change the BIOS setting to the desired value using the Lenovo_SetBiosSetting class, then use the Lenovo_SaveBiosSetting class to save the settings. **Note**: BIOS settings and values are case sensitive.
+ **3**.
+Change the BIOS setting to the desired value using the Lenovo_SetBiosSetting class, then use the Lenovo_SaveBiosSetting class to save the settings.
+ ?>BIOS settings and values are case sensitive.

 After making changes to the BIOS settings, you must reboot the computer before the changes will take effect.